George Pretyman Tomline: Personality

 He was an able administrator to his diocese, conducting eleven visitations during his thirty three years tenure.

 Though he appeared somewhat aloof in public, Tomline was a devoted family man and genial enough given the right company.
 From 1806, he was conservative as to his attitudes to church and state but was well respected by someone of as different an outlook as Samuel Parr.

+Tomline and his family were widely detested for their corrupt acquisition of lucrative posts within the Church.
+The Hampshire Independent thought him 'this pagan bishop' and there were many similar comments.